Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Frequent infectious diseases.

-Irrational nutrition, both malnutrition and the abuse of foods, especially those that contain a large amount of carbohydrates.
+Poor nutrition, both malnutrition and abuse of foods, especially those that contain large amounts of carbohydrates.

 General weakening of the immune system.